-Dates: Applications must be received on or before 11:59 pm Eastern Time August 2, 2021, through www.Grants.gov .
+Dates: Applications must be received on or before 11:59 pm Eastern Time Tuesday, May 24,2022, through www.Grants.gov .
 Applications received after this deadline will not be considered for funding.

-Executive Summary: The U.S. Department of Agriculture (USDA), Agricultural Marketing Service (AMS), requests applications for the fiscal year (FY) 2021 Meat and Poultry Inspection Readiness Grant (MPIRG).
+Executive Summary: The U.S. Department of Agriculture (USDA), Agricultural Marketing Service (AMS), requests applications for the fiscal year (FY) 2022 Meat and Poultry Inspection Readiness Grant (MPIRG).
 The MPIRG assists meat and poultry slaughter and processing facilities with costs to make improvements and plan other activities necessary to obtain a Federal Grant of Inspection under the Federal Meat Inspection Act (FMIA) (21 U.S.C.
 601 et seq.) or the Poultry Products Inspection Act (PPIA) (21 U.S.C.
 451 et seq.); or to operate as a State-inspected facility that is compliant with the FMIA or PPIA under the respective Cooperative Interstate Shipment (CIS) program.
 Facilities operating under State inspection or facilities currently only conducting operations exempt from Federal inspection are eligible.

-Approximately \$55.2 million will be available to fund MPIRG projects under this solicitation.
-Enactment of additional appropriations and/or sequestration may affect the availability or level of funding for this program.
+Approximately \$23.6 million will be available to fund MPIRG projects under this solicitation.
+Enactment of additional continuing resolutions or an appropriations act may affect the availability or level of funding for this program.

 The maximum award amount is \$200,000.
-The program statute waived the dollar-for-dollar match requirement for FY 2021.
+There is no match requirement for FY 2022.